lyubenblagoev/postfix-rest-server/README.md

     $ mvn package

-When the project is built you'll find the project jar file in the `build/libs` directory.
+When the project is built you'll find the project jar file in the `target` directory.

 ## Configuration